Paris Thomas Jefferson Monuments in France

 Thomas Jefferson sculpture in Paris

-But, getting back to this particular monument in Paris, it was after almost ten years of effort between the University of Virginia, the Thomas Jefferson Foundation and Guy Wildenstein who is an art dealer that has French blood but was born in America, for this statue to have approval.
+But, getting back to this particular Paris Thomas Jefferson monument in France, it was after almost ten years of effort between the University of Virginia, the Thomas Jefferson Foundation and Guy Wildenstein who is an art dealer that has French blood but was born in America, for this statue to have approval.

-Thomas Jefferson has been sculpted with one hand holding a quill, and in the other there is paper depicting original drawings showing what the Monticello building would have looked like, and this monument shows him looking to the Hotel de Salm that he admired so much.
+This Paris Thomas Jefferson Monument in France was sculpted with one hand holding a quill, and in the other there is paper depicting original drawings showing what the Monticello building would have looked like, and this particular monument shows him looking to the Hotel de Salm that he admired so much.

 Bronze Thomas Jefferson Monument